aridlehoover/manager-README/README.md

 ## Schedule

-I am usually at work from 10am to 6pm.
+I usually work from 10am to 6pm.
 I’m often there later, but rarely earlier.
 That way I get to see my kids off to school and miss the traffic.
 Most nights, I get back online to plan the next day after my kids are in bed.
 So, it’s not uncommon to find me online after 10pm.
 What can I say?
 I’m a night owl.

-As for your schedule, do what works for you around the team’s core hours of 10am to 5pm.
-We have core hours in order to take maximum advantage of the high bandwidth communication channel created by sitting next to each other.
+As for your schedule, do what works for you around the team’s core hours of 10am to 4pm.
+We have core hours in order to take maximum advantage of the high bandwidth communication channel created by sitting next to each other or being able to jump on a video chat together.

-That said, there are times when I need to leave earlier than 5pm in order to take care of my kids or arrive later than 10am so I can visit the dentist.
+That said, there are times when I need to leave earlier than 4pm in order to take care of my kids or arrive later than 10am so I can visit the dentist.
 This is my life.
 I expect yours has similar constraints.
 All I ask is that if you are going to be unavailable during core hours, please put it on your calendar and let me and the team know in advance.

 ## Recommended reading